Elisa Palomino: Early life and education

 Palomino was born in Valencia in 1969.
 She was raised in Cuenca, and when Palomino was a child, her mother had a painting restoration workshop.
 Palomino began her education in Fine Arts in Valencia but changed her focus to fashion and completed a postgraduate diploma in textile design and in 1992, a Master's degree at Saint Martins School of Design.
 During her study of design, she had a class with Alexander McQueen.
 She began her PhD program in 2017 at the London College of Fashion with a focus on Indigenous Arctic fish skin.

 Fashion career

 Palomino began her career in fashion at Moschino before she moved to Paris and became a workshop manager for John Galliano for seven years.
 She then designed for Roberto Cavalli before moving to New York in 2008 to become a vice president of design for Diane Von Furstenberg.

-In 2010, she began her own brand and she won the Who is on Next?
-Fashion Freedom award.
+In 2010, she began her own brand and she won the Who's Next?
+Fashion Freedom Award.
 By 2012, she had moved to London and was showing her fourth collection at Madrid Fashion Week and London Fashion Week.
 Her brand was shown for a total of five seasons.